Pedro Pinto (journalist): UEFA and FIFA work

 Pinto left CNN in 2013 to take the job of Chief of Press at UEFA, working directly with President Michel Platini.
+He was then promoted to Managing Director of Communications, serving under the new president Aleksander Ceferin and now hosts all UEFA competition draws since 2016-17.
+Whilst in this role, Pinto oversaw the press office, corporate communications, and all digital platforms for UEFA.
+He also created the #EqualGame campaign which aimed to promote diversity and inclusion and featured several international stars including Cristiano Ronaldo, Leo Messi and Paul Pogba.

-He has hosted the UEFA Champions League draws.
+Pinto has hosted several UEFA Champions League draws and awards since 2005.
 He also hosted the 2009 FIFA World Player of the Year awards ceremony in Zürich, Switzerland, alongside Charlotte Jackson and the 2010 FIFA Ballon d'Or with Carol Manana.
-On 30 November 2019, Pinto co-hosted the UEFA Euro 2020 group stage draws with Corina Caragea in Bucharest.
+He hosted the UEFA Euro 2004 final tournament draw on November 30, 2003.
+On 30 November 2019, Pinto co-hosted the UEFA Euro 2020 final tournament draw with Corina Caragea in Bucharest and repeated this role in the UEFA Euro 2024 final tournament draw with Esther Sedlaczek in Hamburg.

 Personal life

-Pinto is the founder and CEO of Empower Sports.
+Pinto currently lives in Lisbon and is the founder and CEO of Empower Sports.
+His communications agency works with various players, coaches, clubs and federations.
 He is fluent in Portuguese, English, Spanish and French.